strohs/visual-pathfinding-algorithms/README.md

 The application allows you to:
 * set the positions of the start and goal cells
-* click on cells to add/remove different weight values
+* click on cells to change their weight values
 * change the animation speed (or skip the animation and just run the algorithm to completion)
-* generate random 'obstacle' cell locations
+* generate random 'obstacle' cells
 * change the grid size (currently grids between 10x10 and 100x100 are supported)

 In addition to [A*](https://en.wikipedia.org/wiki/A*_search_algorithm)